penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07_Add_knowledge_to_your_agent.md

-# Module 07- Adding knowledge to your agent
+# Module 07- Add knowledge to your agent

 - Describe different options ranging from compose action to the specific actions we categorized separately in designer
 - Specific highlight on AI Search scenario action for example